 5 Key Things To Know When Planning for a Hora Dance

-Are you taking care of a wedding reception that will include a hora dance?
-It requires a little more than you may think, so I have listed below five key things to know when planning a hora dance.
+Are you planning a Jewish wedding reception?
+Do you intend to include a hora dance?
+This dance should be honored and it should be planned well.
+So, I have listed below five key things to know when planning a hora dance.

-1. Make sure that everyone is on the same page regarding the music.
-There are many (many) versions of the same song, so I strongly encourage you to determine the song choice in advance with the couple — Then, make sure that the deejay or bandleader has the correct song.
+When it comes to a folk song like, “Hava Nagila,” please know that there are many versions.
+So, I strongly encourage you to determine the song choice in advance.
+Then, make sure that the deejay or bandleader has the correct version of the song.

 Groom and Rabbi at Hora Dance.
 Howerton+Wooten Events.

-2. Set aside 15-20 minutes for the hora dance.
-This is a high energy, celebratory dance that involves the couple, their parents and quite possibly other wedding guests, so the dance can go on for 15 to 20 minutes.
+This is a high energy, joyful, and celebratory dance that involves the couple, their parents, and quite possibly other wedding guests, so the dance can go on for 15 to 20 minutes.

 Bride and Groom during a Hora Dance at the Fairmont.
 Howerton+Wooten Events.

-3. Make sure your chairs for the Hora Dance has arms.
 Being lifted above everyone’s head can be both exhilarating and frightening.
 If you place the couple in chairs with arms, they will spend less time thinking of falling over.
-Side Note: If the venue doesn’t have chairs on-site, include two (2) armchairs in your designer or caterer’s equipment rental.
+Side Note: If the venue doesn’t have chairs on-site, include two (2) armchairs in your wedding designer or caterer’s equipment rental.

 Photo #1 and Featured Photo by James Ton Photography